 Your cart is currently empty.Continue Shopping

-Flip-flops are a source of both pain and tiredness.
-Although popular and easy to slip on, they can add to chronic inflammation.
+Although popular and easy to slip on, the flops can add to inflammation.

 Feet experts warn, “Not only are you putting yourself at risk for injury by wearing flip-flops, you’re also putting yourself at risk for permanent damage."